artus9033/chartjs-plugin-dragdata/README.md

         dragData: false
       }]
     },
-    ... // the remainder of your chart options, e.g. dragData: true etc.
+    ... // the remainder of your chart options
 }
 ```